Digital Inking is One of the Most Overlooked Skills an Artist Brings to the Table

 Digital Inking comes with a Learning Curve

-A big advantage of digital inking is that, when done properly, digital inking involves adding the “ink” on a layer above that where the original scanned art is stored.
+A big advantage of digital inking is that, when done properly, it involves adding the “ink” on a layer above where the original scanned art is stored.
 This allows the artist to hide the original art once the digital inking is complete, ensuring no smudges, pencil lines, or other problems that arise when ink is applied directly to the original art and then scanned in.
-Properly cleaning up hand inking involves using Photoshop or a similar program to manually remove these artifacts — adjusting the levels is not a good substitution (but more on this later) — whereas properly cleaning up a digital inking job means clicking a button.
+Properly cleaning up hand inking involves using Photoshop or a similar program to manually remove these artifacts.
+(In my experience, adjusting the levels is not a good substitution, but more on this later.)

 Not everyone can learn digital inking, however (and some don’t want to.)
 Proper digital inking is a skill in its own right, and not one that necessarily comes from otherwise being skilled as an artist, digital or otherwise.
 There isn’t even just one way to go about digital inking.

 Of course, there are also artists who are incredibly skilled but don’t do any digital work at all.
-They are entirely “old school,” doing all their work by hand and only getting the computer involved when the time comes to scan in their work.
-Many such professional artists are older and don’t have the basic computer skills needed to learn digital inking techniques, or are simply so set in their ways after many years or working as they do that they simply do not want to learn something new.
-They know what works for them and they want to keep it that way.
+They are entirely “old school,” doing all their work by hand and only getting the computer involved to scan their work.
+Many such professional artists are older and don’t have the basic computer skills needed to learn digital inking techniques.
+Others are set in their ways after many years of working as they do that they simply do not want to learn something new.
+Or perhaps they know what works for them and they want to keep it that way.

-Just as with any other artistic skill, learning the art of digital inking takes time and practice, and that is time and practice many artists do not want to take away from what they are already doing.
+Just as with any other artistic skill, learning digital inking takes time and practice.
+That is time and practice many artists do not want to take away from what they are already doing.

 Adjusting Levels is NOT the same as Digital Inking

-There is a way to “cheat” when digital inking — you can take hand inked artwork and adjust its levels in Photoshop or the like.
+There is a way to “cheat” when digital inking, though.
+You can take hand inked artwork and adjust its brightness levels on an image histogram in Photoshop or the like.
 Sometimes this works, but most often it doesn’t — not entirely.
 You’ll usually get left with a subpar result.

-Although adjusting the shadows, midtones, and highlights can get rid of much of the remaining pencil lines and smudges because they appear as various shades of grey rather than a stark black, this doesn’t get rid of dots of ink or pencil artifacts that are too dark for this technique to work.
-Also, if you zoom in close enough to view a piece of line art’s edges and lines once this technique has been used, you’ll see they are block and pixelated.
+Although adjusting an images brightness levels can get rid of much of the remaining pencil lines and smudges because they appear as various shades of grey rather than a stark black, this doesn’t get rid of dots of ink or pencil artifacts that are too dark for this technique to work.
+(Well, not without compromising the intended “inked” areas, anyway.)
+Also, if you zoom in close enough to view a piece of line art’s edges and lines once this technique has been used, you’ll see they are rough and pixelated.
 This happens with bitmap images because they use various shades of grey to simulate curves and bends in the line.
-You’ll only ever notice this if you zoom in close enough, though, and the printer will output these shades as crisp, sharp lines of black.
+You won’t notice these greys unless you zoom in close enough, though, and the printer will output these shades as crisp, sharp lines of black.

 Adjusting the levels instead of digital inking properly, however, gets rid of these greys the same way as it does those of the remaining pencil lines.
-This transforms the grey pixels into black or white pixels, depending upon how you adjusted the levels.
-This gets rid of the image’s varying shades of grey and illusion of sharp, crisp lines for the printer to output, replacing them with choppy, block edges that will likely appear rough, blurry, and distorted when printed.
+This transforms the intended lines’ grey pixels into black or white, depending upon how you adjusted the levels.
+This gets rid of the image’s varying shades of grey and illusion of sharp, crisp lines for the printer to output.
+The sharp lines are replaced with choppy, rough edges that will likely appear blocky, blurry, and distorted when printed.

 Okay, but Why Does any of This Matter?

 As a small press publisher, I wear many hats.
-When I am putting a project together for Misfit Studios, my role-playing game company, I usually take on the following roles:
+When I am putting a project together for Misfit Studios, my role-playing game company, I usually take on many roles.